undyingjoker/GPG_OPENRS/README.md

 Please refer to the training script: [`./open-rs/train.sh`](./open-rs/train.sh), [`./open-rs/recipes`](./open-rs/recipes)

-## Experiments on VisualThinker-R1-Zero

-Please refer to the training script: [`./VisualThinker-R1-Zero/src/open-r1-multimodal/run_grpo_SAT.sh`](./VisualThinker-R1-Zero/src/open-r1-multimodal/run_grpo_SAT.sh)

-The Results are as follows:
+The results are as follows:

 > *Table: Results on the DeepSeek-R1istill-Qwen-1.5B model.
 GPG method achieved an additional average performance boost of 2.6% compared to GRPO.*
 > | Models                   | Average   | AIME24 | MATH-500  | AMC23      | Minerva | OlympiadBench |